 The polarisation data is down-linked in 15 spectral bands covering the region from 312 to 800 nm for both polarisation directions with a footprint of 10 x 40 km.

-The GOME-2 instrument is developed by SELEX Galileo in Florence, Italy, under a joint contract from EUMETSAT and ESA.
+The GOME-2 instrument is developed by Leonardo (formerly SELEX) in Florence, Italy, under a joint contract from EUMETSAT and ESA.